Blazemeter/taurus/site/dat/docs/JMeter.md

     - jmeter-ftp
     - jpgc-casutg
 ```
+`force-ctg` allows you to switch off the usage of ConcurrentThreadGroup for jmx script modifications purpose.
+This group
+provide `steps` execution parameter but requires `Custom Thread Groups` plugin (installed by default)

+With `version` parameter you can ask for specific tool version or use autodetect with `auto` value.
+In that case
+ taurus will analyze content of jmx file and try to guess appropriate the JMeter version.

 `plugins` option lets you describe list of JMeter plugins you want to use.
 If `plugins` option isn't found only
 following plugins will be installed: jpgc-casutg, jpgc-dummy, jpgc-ffw, jpgc-fifo, jpgc-functions, jpgc-json,
 jpgc-perfmon, jpgc-prmctl, jpgc-tst.
 Keep in mind: you can change plugins list only for clean installation.
 If you already have JMeter placed at `path` you need to remove it for plugins installation purpose.

-`force-ctg` allows you to switch off the usage of ConcurrentThreadGroup for jmx script modifications purpose.
-This group
-provide `steps` execution parameter but requires `Custom Thread Groups` plugin (installed by default)

 ## Run Existing JMX File
 ```yaml